SEARCH: Thursday, September 02, 2010

 Witvrouw and colleagues believe that if this point of view is used when examining research concerning stretching to prevent injuries, the reasons for the contrasting findings in the literature are in many instances resolved.

-USE OF STRETCHING TO HASTEN RECOVERY AFTER AN INJURY
+USE OF STRETCHING TO HASTEN RECOVERY AFTER A MUSCLE INJURY

-While stretching to PREVENT an injury is not always helpful, the use of stretching to hasten recovery AFTER an injury has been shown to be beneficial:
+While stretching to PREVENT an injury is not always helpful, the use of stretching to hasten recovery AFTER a muscle injury has been shown to be beneficial:

-The authors found that normal range-of-motion was achieved earlier in the 4 times per day group (5.6 days vs 7.3 days) and the time elapsed prior to achieving full athletic activity was also shorter in the 4 times per day group (13.3 days vs 15 days) compared to the once/daily group (Malliaropoulos N, et al. 2004.).
+The authors found that normal range-of-motion was achieved earlier (5.6 days vs 7.3 days) and the time elapsed prior to achieving full athletic activity was also shorter (13.3 days vs 15 days) in the 4 times per day group compared to the once/daily group (Malliaropoulos N, et al. 2004.).

 SUMMARY